Stochastic Control Approach to Reputation Games: Optimal Strategies and Equilibrium Behavior

-Observation (\ref{ChannelMemoryless}) plays an important role in the proof of our first result: \begin{lemma} In the finitely repeated setup, given any sequence of strategies of short-lived Player 2s, for any (private) strategy of the strategic long-lived Player 1, there exists a (public) strategy that only conditions on $\{z^2_0,z^2_1,\cdots, z^2_{t-1}\}$ which yields the strategic long-lived Player 1 a weakly better payoff against the given sequence of strategies of Player 2s. \end{lemma}
+\begin{lemma} In the finitely repeated setup, given any sequence of strategies of short-lived Player 2s, for any (private) strategy of the strategic long-lived Player 1, there exists a (public) strategy that only conditions on $\{s^2_0,s^2_1,\cdots, s^2_{t-1}\}$ which yields the strategic long-lived Player 1 a better payoff against the given sequence of strategies of Player 2s. \end{lemma}

-{\bf Proof.} See the Appendix.
+{\bf Proof.} See the Appendix. \\

 A brief word of caution is in order.
 The structural results of the type Lemma \ref{witRealCoding}, while extremely useful in team theory and zero-delay source coding \cite{YukselBasarBook}, do not always apply to generic games unless one further restricts the setup.
-In particular, a generic (Nash) equilibrium may be lost once one alters the strategy structure of one of the players.
-However, we consider the Perfect Bayesian Equilibrium concept here which is of a leader-follower type (i.e., {\it Stackelberg in the policy space}): Player 2s respond in a Bayesian fashion to Player 1 who in turn is aware of Player 2s commitment to this policy.
-This subtle difference is crucial also in signalling games; the features that distinguish Nash equilibria from Stackelberg equilibria in signaling games are discussed in detail in \cite[Section 2]{saritacs2017quadratic}.
+In particular, a generic (Nash) equilibrium may be lost once one alters the strategy structure of one of the players, while keeping the other one fixed (in team problems, the parties can agree to have a better performing team policy even if it is not a strict equilibrium).
+However, we consider the Perfect Bayesian Equilibrium concept here which is of a leader-follower type (i.e., {\it Stackelberg in the policy space}): {Perfect Bayesian Equilibrium requires sequential rationality--and hence eliminates non-credible threats.} That is, Player 2s respond in a Bayesian fashion to Player 1 who in turn is aware of Player 2s commitment to this policy.
+This subtle difference is crucial also in signaling games; the features that distinguish Nash equilibria (as in the classical setup studied in Crawford and Sobel \cite{SignalingGames}) from Stackelberg equilibria in signaling games are discussed in detail in \cite[Section 2]{saritacs2017quadratic}.

 Lemma \ref{witRealCoding} implies that any private information of Player 1 is statistically irrelevant for optimal strategies: for any private strategy of the long-lived Player 1, there exists a public strategy which performs at least as good as the original one against a given sequence of strategies of Player 2s.
 That is, in the finitely repeated setup, the long-lived Player 1 can depend his strategy only on the public information and his type without any loss in payoff performance.
 We would like to note here once again that Lemma \ref{witRealCoding} above holds for any sequence of strategies of Player 2s, even non-Bayesian ones.